calscoo/portfolio/hugo/content/resume.md

     * **Responsibilities:**

-      * Develops and maintain AWS infrastructure using Terraform and Kubernetes, ensuring optimal performance, low cost and security.
+      * Developed and maintain AWS infrastructure using Terraform and Kubernetes, ensuring optimal performance, low cost and security.
-      * Improves IAM policies and user management, segregating permissions by environment and service, which increases security and auditability.
+      * Improved IAM policies and user management, segregated permissions by environment and service which increased security and auditability.
-      * Reconfigures Lambdas to run within VPCs, enhancing the security posture of the company.
+      * Reconfigured Lambdas to run within VPCs, enhancing the security posture of the company.
-      * Participates in on-call rotation, promptly addressing and mitigating incidents, ensuring system stability and minimizing downtime.
+      * Participates in on-call rotation, promptly addressing and mitigating incidents, ensuring system stability, and minimizing downtime.
-      * Leads the migration of multiple microservices to Kubernetes ServiceAccount authentication, reducing reliance on AWS IAM access keys.
+      * Led the migration of multiple microservices to Kubernetes ServiceAccount authentication, reducing reliance on AWS IAM access keys.
-      * Streamlines and automates RDS snapshot management, optimizing resource usage and lowering costs.
+      * Streamlined and automates RDS snapshot management, optimizing resource usage and lowering costs.
-      * Conducts security reviews of team repositories, ensuring compliance with best practices and company standards.
+      * Conducted security reviews of team repositories, ensuring compliance with best practices and company standards.
-      * Collaborates with the team to plan and implement migration strategies for environment secrets to AWS Secrets Manager.
+      * Collaborated with the team to plan and implement migration strategies for environment secrets to AWS Secrets Manager.
-      * Implements external secrets provider in Kubernetes environments, syncing secrets with AWS Secrets Manager and improving security posture.
+      * Implemented external secrets provider in Kubernetes environments, syncing secrets with AWS Secrets Manager and improving security posture.

   * ### Pedigree Technologies (Jan 2021 - Aug 2022)